QUICK TRAIL FACTS

 - Difficulty: moderate to challenging

-The other 1.4-mile trail on the other side of Singepole Mountain is maintained by a snowmobile club, I think, so watch for the yellow snowmobile signs to help you find your way to the quarry and summit view.
-It’s not marked as well as your average land trust preserve, but if you keep your wits about you, you should be fine!
+A second 1.4-mile trail up Singepole leaves from the Durrell Hill Road trailhead on the western side of Singepole.
+This path is maintained by a snowmobile club, I think, so watch for the yellow snowmobile signs to help you find your way to the quarry and view.
+It’s not marked as well as your average land trust trail, but if you keep your wits about you, you should be fine!

 Check out this Facebook page.

-Directions: For the Brett Hill Road trail, from Route 117, turn onto Brett Hill Road.
+Directions: For the Durrell Hill Road trail: from Route 117, turn onto Brett Hill Road.
 When the road curves sharply to the right, continue straight up Durrell Hill Road.
 When the trail forks again, park.
 Continue walking straight up the road.
-For the Halls Pond trail, from Route 119, turn onto Halls Pond Road (which is a semi-circle) and is 2.1-miles from South Paris and 2.3-miles from Hebron.
-From the Paris end of Hall’s Pond Road, continue for .6-miles and turn right to stay on Hall’s Pond Road.
-The small parking lot is on the left just before the boat launch and pond.
-From the Hebron end of Hall’s Pond Road, continue straight up the hill for .8-miles.
+For the Halls Pond trail: From Route 119, turn onto Halls Pond Road, which is a semi-circle with two outlets on Route 119.
+If you’re coming from Paris, the small parking lot is on the left just before the boat launch and pond.